Nervous system diseases

 Shingles

 Shingles is a painful rash caused by the chickenpox virus.
-Here's how to recognise the symptoms and find the treatment that's best for you.
+Here's how to recognise the symptoms, prevent shingles and get the best treatment for you.